top of page

 To make the curry leaf chutney:

 Heat the oil in a small saucepan on low heat.
-Add the curry leaves, shallots, ginger, garlic, chilies/chili powder and pepper.
-Sauté stirring often till the shallots are soft and translucent 4-5 minutes, do not brown.
+Add the curry leaves, shallots, ginger, garlic, chillies/chilli powder, and pepper.
+Sauté, stirring often, until the shallots are soft and translucent, 4-5 minutes; do not brown.

 Add the butter and continue sautéing on low heat for another 3 minutes.
 Add the sugar, soy sauce and oyster sauce and stir to mix.
 Bubble gently for 2-3 minutes.
 Cool.

 Purée the sauce in a small blender till very smooth.
-You can add a few tablespoons of water to get the liquids moving, but you do not want to make the sauce runny.
+You can add a few tablespoons of water to move the liquids, but you do not want to make the sauce runny.

-Pour back into the sauce pan and bring to a simmer and cook till the sauce has thickened to the consistency of ketchup and has darkened, The oils should begin to separate from the sauce.
-Take off the stove and add the fish sauce and stir in.
-Taste and adjust salt, if needed, but the sauces are very salty, and spice as desired.
+Pour back into the saucepan, simmer, and cook until the sauce has thickened to the consistency of ketchup and has darkened.
+The oils should begin to separate from the sauce.
+Take off the stove, add the fish sauce and stir in.
+Taste and adjust salt, if needed, but the sauces are very salty.
+Spice as desired.
 Set aside.

 To serve: